 Primary position: 1st Baseman

 When scout Charley Barrett invited Jim Bottomley to try out with the Cardinals in 1920, there was just one problem.
 Bottomley, an Illinois native, didn’t know where the old Cardinal Field was located.

 So his taxi driver – sensing Bottomley’s uncertainty in the unfamiliar city – took him for a joy ride around St. Louis and watched as his cab fare gradually climbed.

 From that moment on, it was smoother sailing for Bottomley as he adjusted to life in the Gateway City.

 In his 11-year tenure with the Cardinals organization, he made an indelible mark on the team, city and their fans – with one of his most memorable moments coming in 1928, when he was named the National League’s Most Valuable Player.

 In 1928, Bottomley batted .325 and posted league-leading numbers in home runs (31), RBIs (136) and triples (20).
-His efforts propelled the Cardinals to the World Series, where they were ultimately swept by the New York Yankees.
+His efforts propelled the Cardinals to the National League pennant.

 From 1926-31, “Sunny Jim,” as he was often referred to for his light-hearted disposition, led the Cardinals to the World Series four times (1926, 1928, 1930-31) with his stellar regular season stats.
 From 1924-29, he posted 100 or more regular season RBIs and batted .300 or better from 1927-31.